Child Protection Policy Statement

 - Recognising that all children have the right to be treated with dignity and respect.

-- Promote the general welfare, health and full development of children.
+- Promoting the general welfare, health and full development of children.

-- Ensuring that all out coaches and volunteers are carefully selected and accept responsibility for helping to prevent the abuse of children in their care.
+- Ensuring that all our coaches and volunteers are carefully selected and accept responsibility for helping to prevent the abuse of children in their care.